Hydrogen Basics

 Hydrogen is a clean-burning fuel, and when combined with oxygen in a fuel cell, hydrogen produces heat and electricity with only water vapor as a by-product.

 Hydrogen can be made directly from fossil fuels or biomass, extracted from geologic reservoirs, or produced by passing electricity through water, breaking the water into its constituent components of hydrogen and oxygen.
-Some envision a future "hydrogen economy," where hydrogen is produced from a variety of energy sources, stored for later use, piped to where it is needed, and then converted cleanly into heat and electricity.
+As part of a growing energy system—along with the electricity grid and natural gas pipeline network—hydrogen can be produced from a variety of energy sources, stored for later use, piped to where it is needed, and then converted into heat and electricity.

-Most hydrogen production today is by steam reforming natural gas.
-But natural gas is already a good fuel and one that is rapidly becoming scarcer and more expensive.
-It is also a fossil fuel, so the carbon dioxide released in the reformation process adds to the greenhouse effect.
+Most hydrogen production today is by steam reforming natural gas, which is a relatively efficient and economic process.
 Hydrogen has very high energy for its weight, but very low energy for its volume, so new technology is needed to store and transport it.
-And fuel cell technology is still in early development, needing improvements in efficiency and durability.

-The challenges NREL researchers are working on to help make a hydrogen economy a reality include:
+NREL researchers are working to help make a hydrogen economy a reality through:

 Fuel Cells